 And you know how we tend to judge non-conformers.
 Sigh.

-Take away: There is a clear preference for partners with not too much, but not too little, sexual experience.
+Take away: There is a clear preference for partners with low to moderate sexual experience.

 Conley, T. D., Ziegler, A., & Moors, A. C. (2013).
 Backlash from the bedroom: Stigma mediates gender differences in acceptance of casual sex offers.
 Psychology of Women Quarterly, 37, 392-407.